JulienEyzat/book-rie/README.md

 # OPTIONS

--h, --help : show this help message and exit
--d DATE, --date DATE :The date and hour for the reservation -p PERSONS, --persons PERSONS : Number of persons eating at the RIE -e EMAIL, --email EMAIL : The mail of the person receiving the reservation
+    -h, --help                      show this help message and exit -d DATE, --date DATE            The date and hour for the reservation -p PERSONS, --persons PERSONS   Number of persons eating at the RIE -e EMAIL, --email EMAIL         The mail of the person receiving the reservation